lvrtl/markdown-cv/index.md

 # Laura Rintoul

-Software Engineer with a First Class Master's in Phsyics
+Software Engineer with a First Class Master's in Physics

 <div id="webaddress">
-<a href="laurarintoul63@gmail.com">laurarintoul63@gmail.com</a>
+<a href="lrintoul@protonmail.com">lrintoul@protonmail.com</a>
 </div>

-## Currently
+## Currently,

-Full Stack Software Engineer at Accolite Digital contracted to Morgan Stanley in Glasow
+I am a Full Stack Software Engineer at Accolite Digital contracted to Morgan Stanley in Glasow.

 ### Using